Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Discussion

-This study is not without limitations.
-First, we adopted the common biometric approach where co-authorship is considered as a proxy for collaboration \cite{subramanyan1983bibliometric}.
-This approach overlooks other important forms of partnership, such as joint grant applications, student exchanges, or shared data \cite{kahn2018co}.
-Hence, future research could combine bibliometrics with surveys, interviews, and mobility records to capture a more nuanced perspective.
-Second, our design cannot fully disentangle whether GIF funding creates new collaborations or merely reinforces existing ones, suggesting that causal evaluation methods, such as matched controls or regression discontinuity designs, would strengthen future analyses \cite{pearce2016analysis,imbens2008regression}.
-Finally, our publication-centered approach does not account for disciplinary differences or non-traditional outputs such as software, patents, or policy briefs; incorporating field-normalized metrics and broader impact indicators would allow future studies to capture a more nuanced picture of research outcomes \cite{alperin202213,bantilan2004dealing}.
+\review{Across both examined transition phases (pre-grant to during-grant and during-grant to post-grant), standard bibliometric indicators demonstrated negligible discriminative power: even the highest-performing model failed to achieve predictive accuracy meaningfully beyond a naive majority-class baseline.
+Therefore, this result is primarily diagnostic and negative, indicating that standard bibliometric profiles of team members are poor predictors of cluster membership.
+This is not evidence about the mechanisms underlying co-authorship persistence.
+One hypothesis consistent with this negative result, which our analysis cannot itself confirm, is that co-authorship trajectories are shaped by latent contextual and relational factors that are not captured by standard bibliometrics.
+This interpretation is consistent with prior work suggesting that researcher mobility and structural enablers are associated with more durable international networks \cite{scellato2015migrant,franzoni2017mobility} than individual researcher characteristics or isolated project-based funding \cite{bozeman2004scientists,c2}.}

-Taken jointly, bi-national funding, exemplified by the GIF, seems to succeed in generating short-term collaborative activity but falls short in building durable bridges between the two countries.
+Taken jointly, the GIF appears to be associated with short-term collaborative activity, yet the bibliometric data do not support the persistence of these activities.
 Recognizing this limitation opens the door for improving and even redesigning bi-national funding schemes in ways that move beyond temporary alliances and instead nurture resilient, long-lasting networks.
-With appropriate adjustments, such programs can better align scientific collaboration with broader policy goals.
+With appropriate adjustments, such programmes can better align scientific collaboration with broader policy goals.